Highlights of the Program

 Alvarez & Marsal

-- Examine how tariffs export controls and local content rules quietly reshape biofuel cost and competitiveness
+- Examining how tariffs, export controls, and local content rules quietly reshape biofuel cost and competitiveness

 - Explore strategies for building resilient feedstock and production networks amid subsidies and global decoupling

-- Apply case based frameworks that help investors and operators protect capital and future proof growth decisions
+- Applying case-based frameworks that help investors and operators protect capital and future-proof growth decisions

 Q&A SESSION ON MANAGING TRADE AND CAPITAL RISKS IN BIOFUELS